UFC Fight Night: Reyes vs. Prochazka: Predictions & Analysis

 A few statistical edges stand out.
 Strickland throws significantly more leather — a 4.0 sig. strike per minute gap.
 Jotko is far more active with takedowns, averaging 0.1 more per 15 minutes.
 Strickland has tighter striking defense, making opponents miss more often.

 The Pick: Sean Strickland over Krzysztof Jotko.
-We're leaning Strickland here at 67%, a solid but not overwhelming edge.
-The market and our model are aligned — the line looks fair.
+We're leaning Strickland here at 72%, a solid but not overwhelming edge.
+Notably, the betting market has Strickland at 69% implied while our model sees 72% — a 4-point disagreement that could signal value.

 Merab Dvalishvili vs Cody Stamann